May 2012

 Sampling pure sap from first run.

 Yesterday we rushed home from work to tap the maples in our little sugar bush before dark.
 With a forecast of frosty nights in the teens and warm days well above freezing, it made no sense to wait.
-Clear sap nearly poured out of the taps the moment they were inserted into the [...]
+Clear sap nearly poured out of the taps […]